 - SkiMo, or uphill ski racing, hits its peak this time of year; you'll find many uphill attractions along popular courses in the spring.

 - Clicquot in the Snow is an Aspen favorite.
-The popular upscale champagne brand Veuve Clicquot pulls out all the stops for a great time.
+The popular, upscale champagne brand Veuve Clicquot pulls out all the stops for a great time at the Ajax Tavern at the base of Aspen Mountain.

 - Ullr Nights are a family favorite - a celebration of the Norse god of snow.
 Gondola rides and plenty of favorite cold-weather treats and refreshments play a starring role along with nighttime tubing and other fun.